FallAngel1337/opm/README.md

 This package manager aims to be universal/generic and simple.

-It's always good to remember that `IT IS NOT A WRAPPER` for knwon package managers(apt, aptitude, dnf, yum, etc) neither a front-end for others (dpkg, rpm, etc).
+It's always good to remember that `IT IS NOT A WRAPPER` for known package managers(apt, aptitude, dnf, yum, etc) neither a front-end for others (dpkg, rpm, etc).

 **Note**: Most of the features and functionalities aren't done and/or stable yet.
 We're working to release a full working and satable version that can run on any operation system, including Microsoft Windows.
 For now just for debian-based linux distributions.